BIAB gel nails are similar to hard gel in that they are very durable and long-lasting.

 You will need to soak your BIAB gel in acetone for 12-15 minutes.
 But exactly how long you need to soak will vary based on how much filing you do before soaking and how old and worn out your BIAB manicure is.

 Related Article – BIAB Extensions are they good: Pros, Cons & How to DIY

 Recommended acetone to use when removing BIAB

-I recommend using pure acetone – it works faster, you can click here to see the price for a bottle of 100% pure acetone on Amazon.
+I use pure acetone when removing BIAB – it works faster, you can click here to see the price for a bottle of 100% pure acetone on Amazon.

-But it will dry out your nails and cuticles so after removal ensure you use apply cuticle oil to rehydrate your nails.
+Now acetone will dry out the nails and cuticles so after removal I will always use cuticle oil to rehydrate them back.

 How to Remove BIAB Nails Without Acetone